The Inaugural ICMT Conference 2022

 Report and evaluate

-Report and evaluate the latest advances in basic and clinical research in fields related to manual therapies via plenary, oral presentations, poster, and breakout sessions.
+Report and evaluate the latest advances in basic and clinical research in fields related to manual therapies via plenary, oral presentations, posters, and breakout sessions.

 Promote active participation in interprofessional breakout sessions designed to clarify and focus common basic and clinical research platforms and priorities.